six-net/Sixnet.Database.MySQL/README.md

 # EZNEW.Data.MySQL

-EZNEW.Data.MySQL is an implementation based on EZNEW.Data for MySQL database access
+Provides access to MySQL databases based on the EZNEW development framework

 # Reporting issues and bugs